-Heroin has been described by addicts as “the perfect whatever drug”.
+Heroin has been described by addicts as “the perfect whatever drug.”
 Heroin is a pain medication and has been used to help treat pain for decades.
 It was first used as a prescription drug throughout the world, but shortly after production of prescription heroin thousands of people began showing signs of addiction.
 The short term heroin effects are not considered to be as enjoyable as other substances, but they still keep addicts coming back for more.

 Heroin is a drug that at first can cause the user to gain an intense rush.
 This intense rush or acute transcendent state of euphoria occurs when the heroin is being metabolized in the brain.
-Heroin is injected into the body as a different form of morphine, but once the drug is inside of the body it turns into a stronger and more potent form of morphine causing much more intense side effects than morphine and an even worse addiction problem.
+Heroin is injected into the body as a different form of morphine, but once the drug is inside of the body it turns into a stronger and more potent form of morphine causing much more intense short term heroin effects than morphine and an even worse addiction problem.
 After the intense rush has subsided one will begin to experience dizziness, a heavy sensation to the point where the user can not get up or move around, nausea, and a change in their skin temperature and feelings of touch.
 Some heroin users have also shown side effects of fatigue that sometimes can cause the person shut down mentally and physically because of their lack of sensations with the world.

-The short term heroin effects sometimes might seem enjoyable, but once the high is over it will become a never ending quest to find your next high.
-With out heroin present in your body you will go through serious withdrawal side effects.
+The short term heroin effects sometimes might seem enjoyable, but once the high is over it will become a never-ending quest to find your next high.
+Without heroin present, in your body, you will go through serious withdrawal side effects.
 If you are addicted to heroin, contact your local heroin addiction treatment center today.
 They will be able to help you in your fight against heroin addiction and help you see that your body can not survive on heroin alone.